Movement develops the brain

 Yes, due to its plasticity, the brain and body can be rewired.

-• know which part of the communication network between the senses, the brain and the body needs wiring;
+• Identify which part of the communication network between the senses, brain, and body requires stimulation through reflex assessment (Read more here).

-• know which Mind Move or other activity will build that wiring;
+• Determine which Mind Move or other movement-based activity will effectively stimulate, develop, and integrate that specific area.

-• know that Mind Moves is no quick fix;
+• Understand that Mind Moves are not a quick fix.

 Login